-This post is brought to you by our sister company, The Cambridge Institute of International Education.
+This post is brought to you by The Cambridge Institute of International Education.

 In recent years, the number of international students enrolling in American public schools has steadily increased.
 Although they only comprise around 5% of all international secondary school enrollments, international students at public schools are bringing a global mindset to public schools.
 Likewise, these students are receiving a uniquely American education.

 Below, we explore key factors that influence an international family’s decision to send their child to a public school rather than a private school.
 While visa restrictions will likely mean that an international family will overwhelmingly choose a private school, the reasons why a family may consider a public school rather than a private school are relevant to understanding their overall preferences and for understanding future trends.

 Perception of Public Education

 In both China and Korea, public education is perceived as superior to private education, since the most competitive and best-funded schools are public.
 Students who choose to pay tuition for private schools in China and Korea likely have test scores that are too low for admission to public schools.
 Some international families will assume that a public school rather than a private school in America are the same, and will always prefer to attend public schools.

 Compared to private schools, American public schools can be a more affordable option for international students.
 International student tuition for public education accounts for the unsubsidized per pupil cost of public education, and compensates the school district for educating an additional, non-resident student.
 So, international student tuition typically ranges from $3,000-$20,000 depending on location, not inclusive of living arrangements.
 This lower price can be an incentive to enroll for international families, and can be a more attractive option for families from countries including Brazil and Vietnam, and middle-class families from countries such as China.
 While cost is often less of an important factor than ensuring quality of education and safety for many parents, it is always appealing to pay less for a similar education.